SuperCoder-101/Raspberry-Pi-24-7-BeeCamera/README.md

 sudo apt-get upgrade
 ```

-Next, if you haven't already, I suggest running the command below so you can set up your system configurations how you want.
+Next, if you haven't already, I suggest running the command below so you can set up your system configurations as you want.
 ```python
 sudo raspi-config
 ```